martinlaxenaire/react-curtains/curtains.md

 #### Events

-You can also pass aa a prop a function to execute for each corresponding <a href="https://www.curtainsjs.com/curtains-class.html#events">Curtains class events</a>.
+You can also pass as props a function to execute for each corresponding <a href="https://www.curtainsjs.com/curtains-class.html#events">Curtains class events</a>.
 You'll have access to your `curtains` instance inside all of them.

 ```jsx
 function MainCurtains() {